 We have pages on this site dedicated to the most valuable retention offers for horse racing and in general.
 Click any title below to be taken to the relevant page where we will show you the best offers and best bookies for each promotion type:

 - Best Odds Guaranteed – If you are betting on the day make sure you get BOG.
 This ensures that if you take a fixed price to win but by the time the race goes off the starting price (SP) is higher, you will automatically get the higher odds.
-For Cheltenham many bookies will also extend best price guarantees to ante-post bets too, the best at doing this is Bet365 that have ante-post BOG offers from January each year.
+For Cheltenham many bookies will also extend best price guarantees to ante-post bets too, the best at doing this is Bet365 who ofen have ante-post BOG offers weeks or months in advance.

 - Price Promise – This is even better than BOG, but is also much rarer therefore.
 Some elite betting brands will guarantee to provide the best odds out of their major competitors for some races, usually big televised and feature races.
 This is the best of all worlds as you know you will always get the best possible odds on your horse.